jaimetur/PhotoMigrator/README.md

 7. Finally the script will look in OUTPUT_FOLDER for any symbolic link broken and will try to fix it by looking for the original file where the symlink is pointing to.

-8. (Optional) In this step, the script will use EXIF Tool as well just in case that any photo cannot be resolved by GPTH Tool.
-This step is disabled by default, but you can force it using flag _'-re, --run-exif-tool'_ (this step is optional)

 8. (Optional) In this step, the script will look for any duplicate file on OUTPUT_FOLDER (ignoring symbolic links), and will remove all duplicates keeping only the principal file (giving more priority to duplicates files found into any album folder than those found on 'ALL_PHOTOS' folder.